 The Partnership Pension Account is a stakeholder pension arrangement.
 The employer makes a basic contribution of between 8% and 14.75% (depending on the age of the member) into a stakeholder pension product chosen by the employee.
 The employee does not have to contribute but where they do make contributions, the employer will match these up to a limit of 3% of pensionable salary (in addition to the employer's basic contribution).
-Employers also contribute a further 0.5% of pensionable salary to cover the cost of centrally provided risk benefit cover (death in service and ill health retirement).
+Employers also contribute a further 0.5% of pensionable salary to cover the cost of centrally-provided risk benefit cover (death in service and ill health retirement).

 Active members of the pension scheme will receive an Annual Benefit Statement.
 The accrued pension quoted is the pension the member is entitled to receive when they reach their scheme pension age, or immediately on ceasing to be an active member of the scheme if they are at or over pension age.
 The normal scheme pension age in alpha is linked to the member's State Pension Age but cannot be before age 65.
 The Scheme Pension age is 60 for any pension accrued in the legacy Classic, Premium, and Classic Plus arrangements and 65 for any benefits accrued in Nuvos.
-Further details about the NICS found pension schemes can be at the website www.financeni.gov.uk/civilservicepensions-ni.
+Further details about the NICS pension schemes can be found at the website <a href="www.finance-ni.gov.uk/civilservicepensions-ni.gov.uk/civilservic

 All pension benefits are reviewed annually in line with changes in the cost of living.
 Any applicable increases are applied from April and are determined by the Consumer Prices Index (CPI) figure for the preceding September.
-The CPI in September 2021 was 3.1% and HM Treasury has announced that public service pensions will be increased accordingly from April 2022.
+The CPI in September 2022 was 10.1% and HM Treasury has announced that public service pensions will be increased accordingly from April 2023.

-Employee contribution rates for all members for the period covering 1 April 2022 - 31 March 2023 are as follows:
+Employee contribution rates for all members for the period covering 1 April 2023 - 31 March 2024 are as follows:

-Scheme Year 1 April 2022 to 31 March 2023
+Scheme Year 1 April 2023 to 31 March 2024

-Annualised Rate of Pensionable Earnings Contribution rates -
+Annualised Rate (Salary Bands) of Pensionable Earnings Contribution rates - All members

-All members

-(Salary Bands)

-From То From 01 April 2022 to
+From То From 01 April 2023 to

-31 March 2023
+31 March 2024

-£0 £24,449.99 4.60%
+£0 £25,049.99 4.60%

-£24,450.00 £56,399.99 5.45%
+£25,050.00 £56,999.99 5.45%

-£56,400.00 £153,299.99 7.35%
+£57,000.00 £153,299.99 7.35%

-£153,300.00 and above 8.05%
+£153,300.00 and 8.05%